The Refinery Next Door: My Babies Made Me a Climate Activist

 My brain couldn’t fit what he was saying into my life decisions.

 During the time I was pregnant, the Shell refinery breached their licence conditions almost 100 times.
 They were fined 11 times by the EPA for discharging oil into the bay.
 When my belly just started to show, there was a “systems breakdown” at the fifty-year-old refinery.
-They did not explain to the community what that meant.

 The refinery alarms blared often.
 A fridge magnet had arrived in the mail, explaining that a constant siren means, “the incident is contained on site.”
 An up and down siren means, “an incident has occurred which may affect other areas.”